madhur/i3auto-ws-icons-rust/README.md

 jetbrains-idea-ce= 'java'
 "gimp-2.8"= 'image'
 ```
 Any class names involving special characters such as hyphens and decimals should be enclosed in quotes as shown above.
+The class names are case insensitive.

 ## Debugging

-Run `i3auto-ws-icons-rust` in a terminal to check the lot it is outputting.
-Raise an [issue here](https://github.com/madhur/i3auto-ws-icons-rust/issues) if you encounter any issues.
+Run `i3auto-ws-icons-rust` in a terminal with the `-v` or `--verbose` parameter to check the logs.
+Attach the [logs here](https://github.com/madhur/i3auto-ws-icons-rust/issues) along with the description if you encounter any issues.

 ## Acknowledgements